HIPOT AND ELECTRICAL SAFETY-TESTING FAQ

 M100DCs, allows the user to adjust the voltage from 0 up to the maximum voltage output level of his particular unit.
 For

-with the sixth remaining user-adjustable.
+settings with the sixth remaining user-adjustable.

-A: ROD-L units offer a number of advantages over other manufacturers, including:
+A: ROD-L units offer several advantages, including:

 Safety - ROD-L units offer several operator-safety features that exceed the major electrical-safety agency